Tom Hoover (basketball)

 Thomas Lee Hoover Jr. (born January 23, 1941) is an American former professional basketball player.

-Hoover was born in Washington, D.C.
-A forward/center from Villanova University, Hoover played in the National Basketball Association (NBA) from 1963 to 1967 as a member of the New York Knicks and St. Louis Hawks.
-He jumped to the American Basketball Association (ABA) in 1967, and played two seasons there with the Denver Rockets, Houston Mavericks, Minnesota Pipers, and New York Nets.
-Known for his bruising, brawling play, Hoover often was cast in an enforcer role as one of the bad boys of pro basketball.
-In his NBA/ABA career, he averaged 5.9 points and 6.2 rebounds per game.
+A forward/center, Hoover played in the National Basketball Association (NBA) from 1963 to 1967 as a member of the New York Knicks, Los Angeles Lakers, and St. Louis Hawks.
+From 1967 to 1969 he played in the American Basketball Association (ABA) for the Denver Rockets, Houston Mavericks, Minnesota Pipers, and New York Nets.
+He played all or parts of five seasons in the Eastern Professional Basketball League, winning two league championships.